Ralf Gothóni

 In the United States, Gothóni was music director of the Northwest Chamber Orchestra (Seattle) from 2002 until 2006.
 His initial appearance with the orchestra in 2001 was highly acclaimed and led to his appointment in Seattle.
 In 2006 he resigned in the context of financial pressures on the orchestra.
 The orchestra was later dissolved.

 Gothóni's awards include the Finnish Pro Finlandia in 1990 and the Gilmore Artist Award in 1994.
 In 2012 he received the Queen Sofía College of Music award from Her Majesty Queen of Spain.
 He has recorded for various labels, including BIS, Decca, Deutsche Grammophon, EMI, Cpo and Ondine, such works as Benjamin Britten's Piano Concerto, Heitor Villa-Lobos' Choros XI, and the first and second piano concertos of Einojuhani Rautavaara.
 His writings include Luova hetki (The Creative Moment, 1998), "Pyöriikö kuu" ("Does the moon rotate", 2001), "Flyygelin kanssa" ("With the grand piano", 2004) and "Hämähäkki" ("The Spider", 2014).
-His compositions include three chamber operas, chamber concerto for viola and chamber ensemble ("Peregrina"), concerto for piano 4-hands and the cantata The Ox and its Shepherd.
+His compositions include a full opera, three chamber operas, chamber concerto for viola and chamber ensemble ("Peregrina"), concerto for piano 4-hands and the cantata The Ox and its Shepherd.
+His arrangement of Hugo Wolf's Italian Songbook and Robert Schumann's Dichterliebe have been performed with great success.

-Gothóni is married to the violist Suzan Saber.
+Private life

+Ralf Gothóni's first spouse was Arja Gothóni; their son, Mark Gothóni (born 1967), is a violinist, chamber musician, and professor at the Berlin University of the Arts.
+His second spouse was Aila Rath-Gothóni; their son, Maris Gothóni (born 1979), is a pianist and poet.
+Aila Rath-Gothóni died in a traffic accident in 1996.
+His third spouse was violinist Elina Vähälä, but the marriage ended in divorce in 2013.
+Gothóni was married to violist Suzan Saber from 2013 to 2022.